The Garden Grazer

 Black Bean Edamame Salad with Avocado

-An easy vegan Avocado Edamame Salad recipe with sweet corn and black beans!
-Just 8 simple ingredients and filled with plant-based protein and fresh veggies.
+This easy Black Bean Edamame Salad recipe features sweet corn, creamy avocado, and just 8 simple ingredients!
+It's packed with hearty plant-based protein and fresh, vibrant veggies.
 (Vegan, gluten-free, oil-free.)

-Vegan black bean avocado salad in a white bowl
+Black bean edamame avocado salad with cilantro lime dressing in a large white bowl with lime slices

-• Shelled edamame: I usually purchase frozen organic edamame and defrost according to package instructions.
-I've seen frozen edamame both in the pods and shelled, so find whatever is available in your area.
+• Edamame: These are green soybeans.
+Most often I purchase organic frozen edamame beans and then defrost them according to package instructions.
+I've seen frozen edamame either in the pods or shelled, so find whatever's available in your area and shell them if needed.

-• Sweet corn: Either cooked fresh, canned corn kernels, fire-roasted, etc.
+• Sweet corn: Either cooked fresh, canned corn kernels, fire-roasted, or thawed frozen corn.

-• Red onion: Or you can substitute green onion for a milder flavor.
+• Red onion: I like this variety of onion best, but you can substitute green onion for a milder flavor.

 • Fresh cilantro

-• Salt to taste: I use fine grain salt for this recipe.
+• Salt: I use fine grain salt for this recipe.
 You can also include black pepper to taste if desired.

 Customizing

-Vegetables: Add other veggies as you see fit.
-Try red bell peppers, roasted bell pepper, jalapeno, etc.
+Vegetables: Include red bell peppers, roasted bell pepper, jalapeno, cucumber, or whatever else sounds good.

 Serving

 This is a fantastic make-ahead dish because the flavors intensify after it chills in the fridge.
-So it is a great option for picnics, potlucks, take along lunches, meal prep, etc.
+So it's a great option for picnics, potlucks, take along lunches, meal prep, etc. I find it keeps for about 2-3 days stored in a sealed container in the refrigerator.

-Making ahead of time: Save the avocado to cut and add right before serving.
-This helps prevent it from browning.
+Making ahead of time: Feel free to save the avocado to cut and add right before serving.
+This helps keep it fresh.

 Try it as a dip!
 You can also serve this as a dip with your favorite tortilla chips.

-Avocado edamame salad with black beans and tomatoes in a bowl
+Avocado edamame salad with black beans and tomatoes in a small white bowl

-For more inspiration, also browse all gluten-free recipes or avocado recipes.
+For more inspiration, also browse all vegan salad recipes or avocado recipes.

 Black Bean Edamame Salad with Avocado